Informfully/Challenges/README.md

     |_ …

 If you do not want to make a separate submission for the small challenge subtask, you can simply create a copy of the submissions for the large task, omitting any irrelevant IDs, by changing only the suffix (e.g., "GEN_SD_SMALL" is based on "GEN_SD_LARGE" but only includes recommendations for IDs of the small subtask).
-Please note that approach names between the small and large subtasks cannot be shared unless they are identical (i.e., the same image recommendations).
+Please note that approach names between the small and large subtasks cannot be shared unless they are identical (i.e., the same image recommendations are used).
 If there are minor variations between the two, you should assign a new name to the approach and clearly document this.

 ### Required Image Format

-The image format must be PNG, with target dimensions of 460x260 pixels (landscape orientation).
+The image format must be PNG, with a target dimension of 460x260 pixels (in landscape orientation).
 This applies to both generated and retrieved images.
 If you generate images with tools like ComfyUI and then edit them afterwards (e.g., for cropping), ensure the workflow **remains** embedded.